Jludvim/ERC-20_Token/README.md

 **OurToken** is a token developed using the OpenZeppelin library, and following the general Guideline of Patrick Collins course.
-**ManualToken** is a contract manually developed using the description set for the required functions in the official documentation for ERC.
+**ManualToken** is a contract manually and personally developed using the description set for the required functions in the official documentation for ERC.
 It does add some small, extra functionality over it.

 **None of the code here presented has (as of yet) been audited, and is hence unsuited for actual deployment**